Ryan Thomas is a university student who enjoys cooking recipes from a wide variety of culinary traditions.

 - Peel the garlic but leave it in whole pieces.
 Cut the chicken into smaller serving pieces and add tarragon, salt, pepper, thyme, and paprika to season, rubbing it consistently all over the chicken.
 Place it into a large, oven-proof dish, and add in the garlic cloves and the rosemary.

-- Mix in with this the sautéd bell peppers and onion, and sprinkle over this some additional seasonings and add in cilantro and the bay leaves.
-Place into a preheated oven at 350 degrees F for 60 minutes, then remove and serve.
+- Mix in with this the sautéd bell peppers and onion, and sprinkle over this some additional seasonings, some olive oil, the balsamic vinegar, and add in cilantro and the bay leaves.
+Place into a preheated oven at 350 degrees F for 40 minutes, then remove and serve.